Project Management: Ultimate guide to successful projects (Updated) – Potential.com

 Getting your project off to a good start is essential for the success of the project.
 Lack of clarity in your project objectives can result in the project heading in different directions, and building up unrealistic expectations and worries.

-Before your start your planning, controlling and reporting activities, you need to get everyone on the same page.
+Before you start your planning, controlling, and reporting activities, you need to get everyone on the same page.
 This is done through a well-defined Project Initiation Document (PID), which is considered the top-level project-planning document ensuring all stakeholders understand where the project is heading.